Latvia caps years of austerity with euro zone membership

 "In all other countries which had switched to the euro, prices rose.
 Most likely, they will rise here as well, which is bad," said Oleg Bachurin, 62, a pensioner.

-Latvia's central bank expects euro zone entry to lift consumer prices by 0.2-0.3 percentage points in 2014, taking inflation to 2 percent.
+Latvia's central bank expects euro zone entry to lift consumer prices by 0.2-0.3 percentage point in 2014, taking inflation to 2 percent.

 "I'm not worried (about euro adoption).
 I believe it's progress.
 We should not look back, we should go forward," said Anita Linde, 57, a retailer.

-President Andris Berzins has given the parties in parliament until January 7 to present a new candidate.

-Of the other ex-Soviet Baltic republics, Estonia joined the euro zone in 2011 and Lithuania aims to join in 2015.

-(Additional reporting by John O'Donnell in Brussels and Erik Kirschbaum in Berlin; Editing by Niklas Pollard and Ruth Pitchford)
+(Additional reporting by John O'Donnell in Brussels; Editing by Niklas Pollard, Ruth Pitchford and Eric Walsh)